lhforsythe/TasksAvailable/README.md

 # TasksAvailable
 #### NOTE: I have only tested this on Linux, as that is my operating system, but this should theoretically work cross-platform (though, Desktop only) as I used the Chrome API to build this.
 Let me know if it does, and I'll remove this message...
-Chrome exstension for RaterHub that can send a notification to you when tasks are available, and also auto aquire the task.
+Chrome extension for RaterHub that can send a notification to you when tasks are available, and also auto aquire the task.
 Currently, it will check for tasks every 30 seconds.
-This can be configured via editing the source code, and if requested, I can add a UI in the exstension to do so.
+This can be configured via editing the source code, and if requested, I can add a UI in the extension to do so.

 ### Steps to install:
 1) Click the "Code" button at the top of this page, and then click "Download ZIP"